dakhama-mehdi/AD-INFO/README.md

 # New Version 3

 * Auto-language (French-English)
 * Auto extract, no need setup
+* no need to install module AD
 * very fast, compatibly Win 10 21h1, server 2019

 # About

 AD-Info is an easy tool that protects your infrastructure and makes the work of your (IT or Helpdesk) easier.

+# Pre-requist
+Have permission to read AD objects

 # Thanks
 it is developed by Dakhama Mehdi, Rabache Olivier and Governed by DEMAN-BARCELO Thierry.